Earn BYU-Idaho College Credit While in High School

-Applicants must be in their junior or senior year of high school and at least 16 years old to be eligible for BYU-Idaho Concurrent Enrollment.
+- You must be in your junior or senior year of high school and at least 16 years old to be eligible for BYU-Idaho Concurrent Enrollment.

-While good grades in concurrent enrollment can help with college admissions, bad grades can hurt!
-Be sure you're ready for the rigors of concurrent enrollment classes.
+- While good grades in concurrent enrollment can help with college admissions, bad grades can hurt!
+Doing well in concurrent enrollment classes can show college admission personnel that you're ready for college-level work, but be sure you're ready for the rigors of concurrent enrollment courses.